Grants available to combat social isolation among older Mainers

 PORTLAND – For the 2020 grant cycle and in light of COVID-19, MaineCF’s Maine Charity Foundation Fund will support community-based transportation programs, including changes in response to the pandemic, and efforts to keep older 60+ community members socially connected during a time of physical distancing.
 Grants of up to $10,000 are available.

-The deadline for applications is Sept.
-15. For complete guidelines, application and a list of 2019 grants, visit www.mainecf.org.
+The deadline for applications is September 15, 2020.
+For complete guidelines, application and a list of 2019 grants, visit www.mainecf.org.
+Last year’s grantees included:

 -